JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_09/lecture.md

     └──      return %2
     )
     ```
     the `Expr(:static_parameter, 1)` in the first line of code obtains the type parameter `T` of the function `test`.
 Since this information is not accessible in the `CodeInfo`, it might render our tooling useless.
-The need hook is `Base.Meta.partially_inline!` which partially inlines this into the `CodeInfo` object.
+The needed hook is `Base.Meta.partially_inline!` which partially inlines this into the `CodeInfo` object.
-    The code to retrieve the `CodeInfo` adapted from `IRTools` is little convolved as
+    The code to retrieve the `CodeInfo` adapted from `IRTools` is a little involved:

     ```julia
     function retrieve_code_info(sigtypes, world = Base.get_world_counter())